-Figure 1: Net Electric Energy Savings for Energy Trust Energy-efficiency Programs, 2002-2017
+Figure 1: Net Annual Electric Energy Savings for Energy Trust Energy-efficiency Programs, 2002-2019

 Sources: Calculations by Pinnacle Economics using detailed Energy Trust Program data.
-Notes: 1) Net electric energy savings in the current program year have been adjusted using a 50 percent implementation adjustment.
+Notes: 1) Net electric energy savings in the 2019 program year have been adjusted using a 50 percent implementation adjustment.
 Previous program year electric energy savings are annual savings that have been adjusted for True Up.
 2) Net electric energy savings in future out-years include adjustments for True Up in the program year and measure EUL or measure die off in out-years.
 3) Net electric energy savings include NEEA electric energy savings.

-In 2017, Energy Trust's program activities included installation of energy-efficiency measures that would yield an estimated 63.4 aMW of electric energy savings annually.
-As shown in Figure 1, these energy savings have been adjusted in the first program year to account for actual implementation throughout the year using the 50 percent implementation adjustment factor assumption referenced previously.
-Between 2002 and 2017, the net electric energy savings attributed to Energy Trust's energy-efficiency programs totaled 3,462.8 aMW.
+In 2019, Energy Trust's program activities included installation of energy-efficiency measures that would yield an estimated 53.3 aMW of electric energy savings annually.
+As shown in Figure 1, these energy savings have been adjusted in the 2019 program year to account for actual implementation throughout the year using the 50 percent implementation adjustment factor assumption referenced previously.
+From 2002 to 2019, the total net electric energy savings attributed to Energy Trust's energy-efficiency programs totaled 4,457.3 aMW.

-Figure 2 reports the net natural gas savings (in thousands of therms) for energy-efficiency measures installed as part of the Energy Trust's energy-efficiency programs between 2002 and 2017.
-Between 2002 and 2017, the net natural gas savings attributed to Energy Trust's energy-efficiency programs totaled 293.2 million therms.
+Figure 2 reports the net annual natural gas savings (in thousands of therms) for energy-efficiency measures installed as part of the Energy Trust's energy-efficiency programs from 2002 to 2019.
+In 2019, Energy Trust's program activities included installation of energy-efficiency measures that would save an estimated 5.9 million therms annually.
+Similar to electric energy savings, net natural gas savings shown in Figure 2 have been adjusted in the 2019 program year to account for actual implementation throughout the year using the 50 percent implementation adjustment factor.
+From 2002 to 2019, the total net natural gas savings attributed to Energy Trust's energy-efficiency programs totaled 420.3 million therms.

-Figure 2: Net Natural Gas Energy Savings for Energy Trust Energy-efficiency Programs, 2002-2017
+Figure 2: Net Annual Natural Gas Energy Savings for Energy Trust Energyefficiency Programs, 2002-2019

-Sources: Calculations by Pinnacle Economics using detailed Energy Trust Program data Notes: 1) Net natural gas energy savings in the current program year have been adjusted using a 50 percent implementation adjustment.
+Sources: Calculations by Pinnacle Economics using detailed Energy Trust Program data.

+Notes: 1) Net natural gas energy savings in the 2019 program year have been adjusted using a 50 percent implementation adjustment.
 Previous program year natural gas energy savings are annual savings that have been adjusted for True Up.
 2) Net natural gas energy savings in future out-years include adjustments for True Up in the program year and measure EUL or measure die off in out-years.
 3) Net natural gas energy savings include NEEA electric energy savings.

 A similar accumulation effect occurs for the net economic impacts attributed to each program year.
 For businesses, energy savings lower production costs and enable businesses to increase output.
 Similarly, less residential spending on energy allows households to spend more on everything else.
 This contributes to increased employment as spending shifts to other goods and services in sectors that have a greater impact on the Oregon economy.
-Figures 3 and 4 show the annual output and job impacts, respectively, associated with Energy Trust program activities between 2002 and 2017.28
+Figures 3 and 4 show the annual output and job impacts, respectively, associated with Energy Trust program activities from 2002 to 2019.28